JaKooLit/NixOS-Hyprland/README.md

 ```

 > [!IMPORTANT]
-> need to download in your home folder as some part of the installer are going back again to ~/NixOS-Hyprland
+> need to download in your home directory as some part of the installer are going back again to ~/NixOS-Hyprland

-- *You should stay in this folder for the rest of the install*
+- *You should stay in this directory for the rest of the install*
 - edit `hosts/default/config.nix` to your liking.
 Once you are satisfied, ran `./install.sh`